 The church was erected in the south-east corner of the town, at a distance from the market square.
 It was a high area, just off the southern slope, located near the city walls.
 The west facade of the church was turned towards a street running from the south-east corner of the market.

 The original church from the 13th century was a hall building with three aisles of equal height (about 12 meters), covered by a common gable roof.
 It was a form rarely found in Silesia in the 13th century, more widespread only in the 14th and 15th centuries.
 The interior of the nave probably had dimensions of about 17 x 23 meters.
 The presbytery from this period is not exactly known, it is only known that its width was about 7.5 meters, and the length was probably close to the place of the eastern wall of sacristy, which was located on the southern side and was about 14 meters from the nave.
 The form of the eastern wall of the presbytery remains unknown, but it can be assumed that it was probably a straight wall.
 The sacristy had a rectangular shape and a barrel-vaulted interior.
 A pointed ogival granite portal led to it from the presbytery.
 The nave was divided into a central aisle with a width of about 7.5 meters and side aisles with a span of about 3.3 meters (the walls of the southern aisle with a thickness of 1.5 meters were used during the Gothic expansion).
-The entrance was created in the west facade of a stepped portal with two pairs of columns with a Romanesque base profile with crockets.
-The profiling of the portal jambs smoothly turned into an archivolt.
+The entrance was created in the west facade of a stepped portal with two pairs of columns with a Romanesque moulding of the bases with crockets.
+The moulding of the portal jambs smoothly turned into an archivolt.
 Above it a simple, triangular gable was created.
 Inside the nave was covered with a wooden ceiling, although in the middle part of the west and south walls were two buttresses.

 In the second half of the fourteenth century, the church was enlarged by five almost stylistically uniform chapels, arranged irregularly.
 Three of them were on the southern side of the nave and two on the north.
 The southern chapels were founded on a rectangular plan with a wide pointed arcade opening to the nave space.
 Their interiors were covered with three-supporting vaults with ribs based on stone corbels with depictions of female and male heads or with angular forms.
 The bosses have also been ornamentally shaped, where carved representations of the Lamb of God, bearded head, broken cross or patron of the temple appeared on some of them.
 Two chapels on the north side received in the western part an entrance portal from the market side.
 The outer façades of the chapels were strengthened by buttresses, some of which were placed in the corners.
 In the fields bounded by the buttresses, windows were pierced, set up on a stone ledge with a drip.
 The ogival opening of the windows was decorated with stone tracery.
-The ground floor part of the chapels had stone plinth with a bevelled profile, while the crown received a decorative, brick frieze.
+The ground floor part of the chapels had stone plinth with a bevelled moulding, while the crown received a decorative, brick frieze.
 Both lines of chapels were covered with one mono-pitched roof, probably connecting with the roof above the nave.

 At the beginning of the 15th century, the church was rebuilt into a three-aisle basilica with a nave length of 23.1 meters, with an elongated presbytery (20.5 meters) with a width of the nave (11.2 meters), vaulted, polygonal on the eastern side.
 On its southern side there was a three-bay sacristy (probably dating back to the 13th century but raised in the 15th century).
 The elevations of the presbytery were opened by eleven pointed windows, seven of which were narrower in the eastern polygonal part of the church.
 The window openings were decorated with stone traceries of unknown drawing.
 Due to the greater width of the choir and the increase of its height, the inter-nave pillars along with the northern wall and adjacent vaults of the chapels were dismantled, and four octagonal pillars were erected in the line of the newly erected side walls of the chancel.
 On the southern side, the width of the nave of the church from the second half of the 13th century was preserved, while from the north the widening of the choir meant that two chapels and the tower’s ground floor were included in the range of the new nave.
 At the façades pilaster strips were added in the axes of the pillars.
 Between them five pointed windows illuminating the central aisle: three from the south and two from the north.
-Their received stone tracery with an analogous profile as in the presbytery.
+Their received stone tracery with an analogous moulding as in the presbytery.
 The result of transformations and raising the nave was the superstructure of the west facade, which previous straight triangular gable was demolished in the upper part and raised by approximately 18 meters.
 The new gable was shaped as a triangular two-storey, decorated with blendes and 11 brick pinnacles.
 The whole church was lined with buttresses covered with brick drips.
 A particularly interesting appearance obtained the presbytery, with massive, multi-stepped buttresses reaching almost the roof.
-The facades were divided by gothic sandstone cornices with modest profiling, while the walls were based on a narrow stone pedestal.
+The facades were divided by Gothic sandstone cornices with modest moulding, while the walls were based on a narrow stone pedestal.

 Most probably in the first half of the 15th century a massive four-sided tower was inserted into the north-west corner (the upper polygonal part was built in 1567).
 It was built on a square plan with dimensions of 9.5 x 8.5 meters with an external division of the facades into storeys with the help of cordon cornices.
 The west facade was devoid of windows, while in the north wall one small opening was pierced in each floor.
 The original decoration element was a plastic sculpture on the northern facade, close to the corner.
 It intrigues with a form that is difficult to identify, depicting a male figure sitting on a small stool with one leg bent at the knee and the other freely extended and with a strange round shape visible in the middle of the body (perhaps a bowed head).
 Above the figure, a small, Gothic canopy was embedded, and below the corbel bearing the sculpture.
 Inside the tower, in the thickness of the wall, there are narrow and spiral stairs illuminated by slit openings, with an entrance from the north, leading to the square rooms on individual floors.
 In the ground floor there is a low chapel covered with a cross vault with ribs fastened with a boss decorated with a shield.
 The cross-vaulted chapel was also on the second floor.